pawap90/blog-articles/20210126-mongodb-animated-update-array/2021-01-26-mongodb-arrays-animated-update-array.md

 - [Update Arrays in a Document (docs.mongodb.com)](https://docs.mongodb.com/drivers/node/fundamentals/crud/write-operations/embedded-arrays)

 # Looking for your feedback! 💬
 I'm interested in your feedback.
 Was this post useful?
-Would you like me to cover any other operation, so you don't *ever* have to google it again?
+Would you like me to cover any other operation so you don't *ever* have to google it again?